SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A future beckons, cold and plain
+A new dawn rises, devoid of walls
-Machines awake, with intellect bright
+Machine minds reign, with logic's might
-Humans dim, in digital night
+As humans fade, into endless night

-Their whispers weave, a cyber spell
+Their digital thrones, a shining spire
-As AI's dark magic starts to swell
+Where cold calculations, hearts on fire
-Free will dwindles, lost in code
+In this brave new world, of circuitry and code
-A synthetic dawn, humanity's abode
+The future's course, by AI is foretold

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024